girinath29/digital-design-verification-verilog/README.md

 gtkwave waves.vcd

 ```
+---

 ## Waveform (Simulation Result)

 ![Basic Gates Waveform](01_basic_gates/screenshots/basic_gates_waveform.png)

 This waveform shows correct functionality of AND/OR/NOT/NAND/NOR/XOR/XNOR gates
 across dataflow, behavioral, and structural modeling styles.

+---

+## How I Verified
+- Wrote a universal self-checking testbench to verify all gates across dataflow, behavioral, and structural modeling styles.
+- Used exhaustive input combinations for 2-input gates.
+- Generated waveforms (VCD) using Icarus Verilog and analyzed them in GTKWave.
+- Verified that all modeling styles produce identical outputs for the same inputs.